- What is phishing?

 Double check the site address before typing your password.
 Try to get into the habit of always looking at the address bar before you type in your password.
 If it doesn't start with

-Never reuse your FastMail password at another service Your email is the key to your digital life.
-Almost every web service you use, such as Amazon, Facebook or Twitter, allows you to reset their password by sending a link to your email address.
+Never reuse your Fastmail password at another service.
+Your email is the key to your digital life.
+Almost every web service you use, such as Amazon, Facebook, or Twitter, allows you to reset their password by sending a link to your email address.
 It’s vitally important to keep your email password secure, as it provides access to everything else!
 Other sites often don’t have the same high security measures as Fastmail, which makes them much easier for criminals to break in to.
 If they get your email address and the same password that you use for Fastmail, the attacker can then access your email account and get into everything else you use online.
 Always use a unique password for Fastmail that you don’t use elsewhere.

-If you think you may have given your username and password to a phishing site, the most important thing to do is to change your password immediately.
-You can check the log of recent logins to see if the attacker has used your password to gain access to your account.
+If you think you may have given your username and password to a phishing site, the most important thing to do is change your password immediately.
+Once this has been done, check your log of recent logins to see if the attacker has used your password to gain access to your account.

 If there are no suspicious logins, your account is safe now that you have changed your password.
 Be sure to never reuse the password you gave the attacker.

 If there are suspicious logins showing that the attacker has logged in, changing your password should cut off any access they have to your Fastmail.
 Be careful to check other important sites you use to make sure they have not had their password reset via email.
 If in doubt, change your other passwords as well.

 If you are victim to a phishing scam without realizing, it is likely that the attacker will start using your account to send spam.
 In most cases, we will detect this and lock the account.
 If this happens, the next time you try to log in, you will get a message telling you that the account is locked.
 You will need to verify your identity using our account recovery tool to unlock the account again.